greenbone/docs/src/glossary.rst

   GOS
-    Greenbone Operating System, the operating system of the :term:`Greenbone Enterprise` appliance.
+    Greenbone Operating System, the operating system of the :term:`Greenbone Enterprise` Appliance.
 It provides the commercial version of the :term:`GVM framework <GVM>` with enterprise support and features.

   GSM